ebtc-protocol/ebtc/README.md

 ## Redistributions and Corrected Stakes
 > 🦉 This section is not updated for eBTC, as there is no stability pool.
 The mechanics of redistribution still apply though

-When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism should distribute the remaining collateral and debt of the liquidated Cdp, to all active Cdps in the system, in proportion to their collateral.
+When a liquidation occurs and the Stability Pool is empty or smaller than the liquidated debt, the redistribution mechanism should distribute the remaining collateral and debt of the liquidated CDP, to all active CDPs in the system, in proportion to their collateral.

-For two Cdps A and B with collateral `A.coll > B.coll`, Cdp A should earn a bigger share of the liquidated collateral and debt.
+For two CDPs A and B with collateral `A.coll > B.coll`, CDP A should earn a bigger share of the liquidated collateral and debt.

-In eBTC it is important that all active Cdps remain ordered by their ICR.
-We have proven that redistribution of the liquidated debt and collateral proportional to active Cdps’ collateral, preserves the ordering of active Cdps by ICR, as liquidations occur over time.
+In eBTC it is important that all active CDPs remain ordered by their ICR.
+We have proven that redistribution of the liquidated debt and collateral proportional to active Cdps’ collateral, preserves the ordering of active CDPs by ICR, as liquidations occur over time.
 Please see the [proofs section](https://github.com/liquity/dev/tree/main/papers).

-However, when it comes to implementation, Ethereum gas costs make it too expensive to loop over all Cdps and write new data to storage for each one.
-When a Cdp receives redistribution rewards, the system does not update the Cdp's collateral and debt properties - instead, the Cdp’s rewards remain "pending" until the borrower's next operation.
+However, when it comes to implementation, Ethereum gas costs make it too expensive to loop over all CDPs and write new data to storage for each one.
+When a CDP receives redistribution rewards, the system does not update the CDP's collateral and debt properties - instead, the Cdp’s rewards remain "pending" until the borrower's next operation.

 These “pending rewards” can not be accounted for in future reward calculations in a scalable way.

-However: the ICR of a Cdp is always calculated as the ratio of its total collateral to its total debt.
+However: the ICR of a CDP is always calculated as the ratio of its total collateral to its total debt.
 So, a Cdp’s ICR calculation **does** include all its previous accumulated rewards.

-**This causes a problem: redistributions proportional to initial collateral can break cdp ordering.**
+**This causes a problem: redistributions proportional to initial collateral can break CDP ordering.**

-Consider the case where new Cdp is created after all active Cdps have received a redistribution from a liquidation.
-This “fresh” Cdp has then experienced fewer rewards than the older Cdps, and thus, it receives a disproportionate share of subsequent rewards, relative to its total collateral.
+Consider the case where new CDP is created after all active CDPs have received a redistribution from a liquidation.
+This “fresh” CDP has then experienced fewer rewards than the older CDPs, and thus, it receives a disproportionate share of subsequent rewards, relative to its total collateral.

-The fresh cdp would earns rewards based on its **entire** collateral, whereas old Cdps would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the Cdp’s `coll` property.
+The fresh CDP would earns rewards based on its **entire** collateral, whereas old CDPs would earn rewards based only on **some portion** of their collateral - since a part of their collateral is pending, and not included in the Cdp’s `coll` property.

-This can break the ordering of Cdps by ICR - see the [proofs section](https://github.com/liquity/dev/tree/main/papers).
+This can break the ordering of CDPs by ICR - see the [proofs section](https://github.com/liquity/dev/tree/main/papers).

 ### Corrected Stake Solution

-We use a corrected stake to account for this discrepancy, and ensure that newer Cdps earn the same liquidation rewards per unit of total collateral, as do older Cdps with pending rewards.
+We use a corrected stake to account for this discrepancy, and ensure that newer CDPs earn the same liquidation rewards per unit of total collateral, as do older CDPs with pending rewards.
 Thus the corrected stake ensures the sorted list remains ordered by ICR, as liquidation events occur over time.

-When a Cdp is opened, its stake is calculated based on its collateral, and snapshots of the entire system collateral and debt which were taken immediately after the last liquidation.
+When a CDP is opened, its stake is calculated based on its collateral, and snapshots of the entire system collateral and debt which were taken immediately after the last liquidation.

 A Cdp’s stake is given by: